 You will have the opportunity to participate in a student-led online journal club for all students from the programmes run by the Usher Institute.

 The journal club will be an opportunity to:

 - consider and critique academic studies from a range of different academic disciplines (public health, family medicine, clinical trials, data science and global health

 - network with students with a wide variety of related interests from around the world

 For this online programme you can choose to complete:

 - three years of study to receive a Master’s degree

 We offer part-time study options for all of these awards.

-You will take five core courses:
+You will take four core courses:

 - Introduction to Epidemiology & Statistics